 [Back on the water - heading for Wrist Lake on a gorgeous, clear, warm day.]

-[A few easy portages on the way to Wrist - much easier when it's sunny and warm.]
+[Only one portage on the way to Wrist Lake along Beamish Creek - much easier when it's sunny and warm.]

 [Paddling across the northern part of Wrist to our camp on smooth glass in mid afternoon.
 It doesn't get better than this does it? ++]